Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 - dotnet-core
 - angular
 - msal-angular
+- ms-graph
 - microsoft-identity-web
 - azure-active-directory
-- ms-graph
 description: "An incremental multi-tenancy tutorial demonstrating how to develop and configure your app, provision using consent and deploy it on Azure"
 urlFragment: "ms-identity-javascript-angular-spa-aspnet-webapi-multitenant"
 ---

 # Developing a multi-tenant (SaaS) application on Microsoft identity platform

-This is an incremental chapterwise tutorial that teaches you how to develop a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps) application using the Microsoft Identity Platform.
+This is an incremental chapterwise tutorial that teaches you how to develop a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps) application using the Microsoft identity platform.
 It'll demonstrate how to setup and configure your app, provision it in customers tenants and make it available for end users.
 We will also cover the steps to deploy it on **Azure** using [Azure Storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-overview) and [Azure App Services](https://azure.microsoft.com/services/app-service/).

 ## How to Use this tutorial